SummaryRead the full fact sheet

 - reduced muscle bulk between the shoulder blades

-- difficulty, or an inability to raise the arms.
+- difficulty with, or an inability to raise the arms.
 Some people first notice a problem in sport, for example, serving at tennis

 - weakened ability to bend and straighten the elbow, which is due to weakness of the upper arm muscles.